Nebraska US Rep. Fortenberry found guilty in campaign probe

-LOS ANGELES (AP) — U.S. Rep. Jeff Fortenberry of Nebraska was convicted Thursday of charges that he lied to federal authorities about an illegal $30,000 contribution to his campaign from a foreign billionaire at a 2016 Los Angeles fundraiser.
+LOS ANGELES (AP) — U.S. Rep. Jeff Fortenberry of Nebraska was convicted on charges that he lied to federal authorities about an illegal $30,000 contribution to his campaign from a foreign billionaire at a 2016 Los Angeles fundraiser.

-A federal jury in California found the nine-term Republican guilty of one count of falsifying and concealing material facts and two counts of making false statements.
-Fortenberry was charged after sitting for two interviews with FBI agents who were investigating the donor, Gilbert Chagoury, a Nigerian billionaire of Lebanese descent.
+A federal jury in LA deliberated about two hours Thursday before finding the nine-term Republican guilty of concealing information and two counts of making false statements to authorities.
+Fortenberry was charged after denying to the FBI that he was aware he had received illicit funds from Gilbert Chagoury, a Nigerian billionaire of Lebanese descent.

-Fortenberry showed no emotion as the verdict was read but one of his daughters in the front row of the gallery began sobbing uncontrollably.
-After the jury left the courtroom, Fortenberry walked over to his wife and two daughters and clasped them in a hug.
-He then kissed his wife on the lips and returned to a seat next to his lawyer.
+Fortenberry showed no emotion as the verdict was read but his youngest daughter began sobbing uncontrollably in the front of the gallery as her mother tried to console her.
+After the jury left the courtroom, Fortenberry walked over to his wife and the two of his five daughters who were present and clasped them in a hug.

+Outside the courthouse, Fortenberry said the process had been unfair and he would appeal immediately.
+He would not say if he would suspend his campaign for reelection, saying he was going to spend time with his family.

 People are also reading…